Used Roping Saddles

 Below are a few good things to know before buying a used roping saddle on eBay or anywhere else.

 - First off, is it actually a roping saddle?
-Most of the so-called roping saddles we've seen for sale on eBay have actually been roping saddles, but occasionally a seller who doesn't know horse tack all that well will describe some other type of saddle as a roping saddle.
+Most of the so-called roping saddles we've seen for sale on eBay have actually been roping saddles, but occasionally a seller who isn't familiar with horse tack will describe some other type of saddle as a roping saddle.
 Or, sometimes, a seller will describe a saddle as something like: "Ranch, roping, trail, cutting, show saddle."
-Yea, right.
 Don't get confused and trust a seller's description if your own knowledge tells you something different.

 - What type of roping saddle is it?
 The phrase "roping saddle" is pretty broad and can describe a variety of saddles.
 Check the photos and description carefully to make sure it's the type of roping saddle you're looking for.